My essays about healthy relationships with God, others, & yourself.

 (A Short Life of Jonathan Edwards by George M. Marsden)

 Edwards had certainly weighed the pros and cons of the experimental smallpox vaccine and decided the risk was worth it for himself and his family.
-But then, too late, he discovered that he had guessed wrong; his choice had inadvertantly delivered to him a death sentence.
+But then, too late, he discovered that he had guessed wrong; his choice had inadvertently delivered to him a death sentence.
 I wondered what he thought about his decision during those final three weeks.
 Did he feel angry?
 Misled?
 Guilty?
 Ashamed?
 Was he wringing his hands with regret as he learned that his bad decision was about to kill him?
 According to his doctor, he did none of those things.

-“Edwards’s physician, William Shippen, described the pastor’s posture on his deathbed as “cheerful resignation and patient submission to the divine will through every stage of his disease”
+“Edwards’s physician, William Shippen, described the pastor’s posture on his deathbed as “cheerful resignation and patient submission to the divine will through every stage of his disease.”

 (The Life of President Edwards by Dwight, Sereno Edwards).